finfabrik/xp-docs/docs/en/whitepaper.md

 </p>

-While nomenclature is not settled yet and there are several different terms applied to the same concept, for example Security Token, in this paper, we will use DABS to refer to this new class of instruments within cryptoassets.
+While nomenclature is not settled yet and there are several different terms applied to the same concept, for example Security Token [4], in this paper, we will use DABS to refer to this new class of instruments within cryptoassets.

 ## 2.2 Key qualities added to assets via tokenisation